 NEW YORK, NY.- Sapar Contemporary

-In the entrance of the gallery the viewer is greeted by a beautiful installation of suspended knit and crocheted creatures and a wall mounted Coral Island by Mulyana.
-Mulyana talks about the act of knitting and crocheting as a form of meditation and prayer.
-Guided by the belief that, In Gods eyes, our earthly being will eventually meet the Creator in a beautiful place, is his motivation for caring about the environment and he views his artistic expression as a privilege to show gratitude to the Creator who has blessed me with a sound mind and a healthy body for life on earth.
+Mulyanas generous approach to life is reflected in every component of his art making.
+He experiences the act of knitting and crocheting as a form of meditation and prayer.
+Guided by the belief that, In Gods eyes, our earthly being will eventually meet the Creator in a beautiful place, he views his artistic expression as a privilege, one that allows him to show gratitude to the Creator who has blessed me with a sound mind and a healthy body for life on earth.
 Based in Yogyakarta, Indonesia, his founding vision was to establish a community-based practice.
 His earliest collaborators were a group of transgender women from the nearby village of Sorogenen.
 A dedicated community of artisans, they played a central role in developing the idea for his creaturely knit and crocheted sculptures.

 On a macro level, Mulyanas profound concern for the eroding environment and our collective lack of care for the natural world, parallels the importance of self-care on a micro level.
 His message encourages a holistic path to self-preservation amidst a chaotic and uncertain post-pandemic world.
 While Mulyana does not overtly reference gender and sexuality in his intricate installations, the diversity of his colorful environments and spectacular costumes allude to the fluidity of human identity.
 His commitment to promoting shared values emanates from his spiritual understanding of human dignity, an outlook that honors the totality of creation.
 By constructing elaborate, magical worlds, Mulyana hopes to ignite our collective imagination to cherish creation and reveal the beauty inside each of us.